 The Association established The Mental Health Association Endowment Fund (Fund) at the Community Foundation of Frederick County, Inc. (CFFC) during the year ended June 30, 2000.
 The purpose of the Fund is to provide financial support to the Association in fulfilling its mission.
-The Association has a future interest in the investments held and owned by the CFFC.
+The Association has a future interest in the investments held by the CFFC.
 The Association is entitled to receive an annual distribution from the Fund in the amount of 5% of the market value of the Fund as of the last day of the CFFC's fiscal year or one-half of the annual return, whichever is larger.
 However, in the case of a catastrophic financial emergency which threatens the continuance of operating the Association or one of its programs, the principal may be distributed with the approval of the CFFC.
-The fair value of this account at June 30, 2017 and 2016 was \$50,801 and \$45,842, respectively.
+The fair value of this account at June 30, 2018 and 2017 was \$55,344 and \$50,801, respectively.